vrcAlbert/documentation-api/source/javascript/nosTabs.rst

 .. js:function:: nosTabs.update(tab)

-	Update current tab (compared to the tab where is the DOM element in jQuery).
+	Update current tab (compared to the tab where is the DOM element in jQuery container).
 Can load a new URL.

 	:param mixed tab: JSON definition of tab.